Jagreath/fresh-poe-filter/README.md

 So I tried to generally limit my rules and use a palette of five colors only.

 ### The Base Filter
 The initial filter I made.
-Shows a reasonable number of items, with more focus on influened items and the "best" bases otherwise.
+Shows a reasonable number of items, with more focus on influenced items and the "best" bases otherwise.

 ### Soft Filter
 This version of the filter shows a lot of rares.
 I use this when starting a league, and often in SSF.